JuliaIO/Tar.jl/README.md

 these checks and list all the the contents of the tar file whether `extract` would extract them or not.
 Beware that malicious tarballs can do all sorts of crafty and unexpected things to try to trick you into doing something bad.

+### Tar.rewrite

+    rewrite([ predicate, ], old_tarball, [ new_tarball ]) -> new_tarball

+* `predicate   :: Header --> Bool`
+* `old_tarball :: Union{AbstractString, IO}`
+* `new_tarball :: Union{AbstractString, IO}`

+Rewrite `old_tarball` to the standard format that `create` generates, while also checking that it doesn't contain anything that would cause `extract` to raise an error.
+This is functionally equivalent to doing

+    Tar.create(Tar.extract(predicate, old_tarball), new_tarball)

+However, it never extracts anything to disk and instead uses the `seek` function to navigate the old tarball's data.
+If no `new_tarball` argument is passed, the new tarball is written to a temporary file whose path is returned.

+If a `predicate` function is passed, it is called on each `Header` object that is encountered while extracting `old_tarball` and the entry is skipped unless `predicate(hdr)` is true.
+This can be used to selectively rewrite only parts of an archive, to skip entries that would cause `extract` to throw an error, or to record what content is encountered during the rewrite process.

 ### Tar.tree_hash